-After the invasion of a Poland in 1939, treuhander, or trustees, were appointed to take over the management of formerly Jewish-owned firms which were confiscated by the German.
+After the invasion of a Poland in 1939, treuhander (trustees) were appointed to take over the management of formerly Jewish-owned firms that had been confiscated by the Germans.
 Bendzin was a textile center in Upper Silesia, and Jews constituted 80 percent of the population of the town.
-This “Aryanization” of formerly Jewish-owned businesses- consistent with the German Nuremberg laws- did not preclude Jews continuing to work in these fomis for the time being, as their expert advice was necessary for these firms to function properly.
-Since treuhander usually handles larger concerns, and Poles took over management of smaller ones, it is assumed that this company was a sizable factory.
+This “aryanization” of formerly Jewish-owned businesses - consistent with the German Nuremberg laws - did not preclude Jews continuing to work in these firms for the time being, as their expert advice was necessary for these firms to function properly.
+Since the treuhander usually handled larger concerns, and Poles took over management of smaller ones, it is assumed that this company was a sizable factory.

 4 3/4 x 6"

 "Commemorative Treuhander Cover from German Invasion of Oberschlesien, Again in Polish Hands, with Provisional Liberation Cancel" (1944).
 Bulmash Family Holocaust Collection.
 2019.2.199.